Integration of Migrants through Multi-Medial & Art-based Learning.

 The project MYgrant METAMORPHOSIS – Professionalization Of Youth Workers – Integration Of Migrants Through Multi-Medial & Art-Based Learning is supported by the ERASMUS+ Programme of the European Union.

-The project is coordinated by the Arbeitskreis Ostviertel e.V. in the Citizen Centre Bennohaus (Germany) in cooperation with Gruppo Umana Solidarietà (Italy), Polskie Gry Planszowe (Poland) and Foundation for the Promotion of Social Inclusion MALTA (Malta).
+The project is coordinated by the Arbeitskreis Ostviertel e.V. in the Citizen Centre Bennohaus (Germany) in cooperation with the National Center for Scientific Research “Demokritos” (Greece), Polskie Gry Planszowe (Poland) and VITECO (Italy).
 Click here to find more information on the partners.